palashkulsh/dbcrawler/README.md

 # dbcrawler
 The basic use of dbcrawler is to generate sql dump statements from tables in your database.
 It crawls the database using the information provided by the user.

+For straightforward usecases you can use mysql dump but when you have requirement where order

+    item `order.id=item.order_id`
+    payment `order.id=payment.order_id`
+    address `order.id=address.order_id`

+now in this case you want to find all data from all tables corresponding to order.id

+**This is the usecase where dbcrawler shines. collecting data from multiple table**

 To install type - ```npm install -g dbcrawler ```

 Basic usage: To test the basic usage